Universal Rank Inference via Residual Subsampling with Application to Large Networks: Introduction

 \section{Introduction}

 Matrix data have been popularly encountered in various big data applications.
-For example, many science and social applications consist of individuals with complicated interaction systems.
-Such system can often be modeled using a network with the nodes representing the $n$ individuals and the edges representing the connectivity among individuals.
+For example, many science and social applications involve individuals with complicated interaction systems.
+Such systems can often be modeled using a network with nodes representing the $n$ individuals and edges representing the connectivity among individuals.
 The overall connectivity can thus be recorded in an $n\times n$ adjacency matrix whose entries are zeros and nonzeros, representing the corresponding pair of nodes unconnected or connected, respectively.
 Examples include the friendship network, the citation network, the predator-prey interaction network, and many others.

 There has been a large literature on statistical methods and theory proposed for analyzing matrix data.
-In the network setting, the observed adjacency matrix is frequently modeled as the summation of a deterministic low rank mean matrix and a random noise matrix, where the former stores all useful information in the data and is often the interest.
-One popular assumption made in most studies is that the rank $K$ of the latent mean matrix is known.
+In the network setting, the observed adjacency matrix is frequently modeled as the summation of a latent deterministic low rank mean matrix and a random noise matrix, where the former stores all useful information in the data and is often the interest.
+One popular assumption is that the rank $K$ of the latent mean matrix is known.
 However, in practice, such $K$ is generally unknown and needs to be estimated.
 This paper focuses on estimation and inference on the low rank $K$ in a general model setting including many popularly used network models as special cases.

-In our model, the data matrix $\bbX$ can be ``roughly" decomposed as a low rank mean matrix $\bbH$ with $K$ spiked eigenvalues and a noise matrix $\bbW$ whose components are mostly independent.
-Here, $K$ is assumed to be fixed but unknown.
+In our model, the data matrix $\bbX$ can be roughly decomposed as a low rank mean matrix $\bbH$ with $K$ spiked eigenvalues and a noise matrix $\bbW$ whose components are mostly independent.
+Here, $K$ is unknown and allowed to slowly diverge with $n$.
 To infer $K$ with quantified statistical uncertainty, we propose a universal approach for Rank Inference by Residual Subsampling (RIRS).
 Specifically, we consider the hypothesis test